oslabs-beta/Lighthouse/README.md

 # Performance Comparison

 Utilizing an import and export feature, Lighthouse allows for current metrics to be exported and external metrics to be imported.
-A comparison tool allows for these metrics at different instances to be compared side-by-side for immediate diagnosis of cluster health.
+A comparison tool allows for these metrics at different instances to be compared side-by-side for immediate diagnostics of cluster health.

 ## Getting Started